The wrapped Fukaya category for semi-toric SYZ fibrations: Tame SYZ fibrations

 \begin{df} An $\omega$-compatible almost complex structure $J$ is said to be \textit{uniformly isoperimetric} if the associated metric $g_J$ is complete and there are constants $\delta$ and $c$ such that $inj_{g_J}(M)<\delta$ and any loop $\gamma$ satisfying $\ell(\gamma)<\delta$ can be filled by a disc $D$ satisfying $Area(D)<c\ell(\gamma)^2.$ If $J$ is merely $\omega$-tame, we add the requirement that, for some $c>1$,

-We refer to almost complex structures satisfying the latter condition as uniformly $\omega$-tame. \end{df} \begin{rem} The criterion is satisfied for $J$ compatible if $g_J$ is \textit{geometrically bounded}, namely, it has sectional curvature bounded from above and radius of injectivity bounded from below. \end{rem} \begin{rem} It is clear from the definition that if $g_{J_0}$ is uniformly isoperimetric and $g_{J_1}$ is equivalent to $g_{J_0}$ then $g_{J_1}$ is also uniformly isoperimetric. \end{rem}
+We refer to almost complex structures satisfying the latter condition as uniformly $\omega$-tame. \end{df} \begin{rem} The criterion is satisfied for $J$ compatible if $g_J$ is \textit{geometrically bounded}, namely, it has sectional curvature bounded from above and radius of injectivity bounded from below. \end{rem} \begin{rem} It is clear from the definition that if $g_{J_0}$ is uniformly isoperimetric and $g_{J_1}$ is metrically equivalent to $g_{J_0}$ then $g_{J_1}$ is also uniformly isoperimetric.
+Metric equivalence here means there are constants $c ,C$ such that for any non-zero tangent vector $v\in TM$ we have . \end{rem}

 \begin{lm} Let $J_0,J_1$ be $\omega$-tame almost complex structures and write $Z=J_0J_1^{-1}$.
 Call $J_0$ and $J_1$ equivalent if $Z$ and $Z^{-1}$ both have bounded norm with respect to $g_{J_0}$ (and, therefore, $g_{J_1}$).
 Then any equivalence class is contractible. \end{lm} \begin{rem} Observe that equivalence in the sense of the last theorem entails equivalence of the associated metrics.
 Moreover, if both almost complex structures are compatible, it is the same as equivalence of the associated metrics. \end{rem} \begin{proof} Applying the Cayley transform $\psi:Z\mapsto (Id-Z)(Id+Z)^{-1}$ then $\psi$ maps the set of positive definite matrices to the ball $\|W\|<1$.
 Now, the space of tame almost complex structures $J'$ maps diffeomorphically to a convex subset of the unit ball under the composition of $\psi$ with the map sending $J'$ to $Z=J_0J^{'-1}$.
 See \cite[Prop.
 2.5.13, Proof 3]{MS}.
 Moreover $J_0$ is equivalent to $J_1$ if and only if there is an $\epsilon>0$ for which $\|\psi(Z)\|<1-\epsilon$.
 The claim follows.